 The fragmented nature of most storage environments today reflects the need for an application-led approach to storage infrastructure.
 Underutilized resources in siloed infrastructure in clusters is exacerbated by bare metal and scale-out workloads such as big data analytics, machine learning and cloud-native applications that are increasingly running modern businesses.
 DriveScale will appeal to organizations looking to serve these workloads with the performance levels of local storage and the seamless scale of shared-nothing architectures, but at the same time with greater efficiency and agility.

 Performance and data-intensive workloads require the performance levels of direct-attached storage, but with more adaptable infrastructure the better utilizes resources.
 The performance and capacity potential of NVMe is driving IT to consider new storage, but the technology requires some help in the form of a new storage architecture in order to deliver on this potential.
 Composability and NVMe together provide the performance, elasticity and resource utilization demanded by these modern workloads.
 Carefully consider your deployment options.
 For example, RDMA adds expense but provides the lowest latency solution.
 NVMe over TCP, on the other hand, provides a more cost-effective and standardized solution with very good performance.
 A composable infrastructure that is flexible in terms of the underlying networking that it supports may be the answer for many IT shops looking to support these workloads with a balance of fast performance and cost efficiency.

-To learn more about the value of composable infrastructure in the context of a modern workload ecosystem, watch our live 15 minute on upcoming webinar “Composing Infrastructure for Elastic, Hadoop, Kafka and Splunk”.
+To learn more about the value of composable infrastructure in the context of a modern workload ecosystem, watch our on demand webinar “Composing Infrastructure for Elastic, Hadoop, Kafka and Splunk”.
 Register and receive a copy of Storage Switzerland’s eBook “Is NVMe-oF Enough to Fix the Hyperscale Problem?”